openshift/oadp-operator/docs/examples/CSI/csi_example.md

 ### Create a StorageClass and VolumeShapshotClass:

+- Exisiting VolumeSnapshotClass definitions can not be modified, a new VolumeSnapshotClass must be created.

 - A `StorageClass` and a `VolumeSnapshotClass` are needed before the Mssql application is created.
 The app will map to the `StorageClass`, which contains information about the CSI driver.